Paul Sarlo: Political career

 On August 20, 2024, Sarlo was inducted into the National Academy of Construction, an organization headquartered at the University of Texas at Austin in Austin, Texas.
 Just one day later Sarlo's long-time friend and political ally Congressman Bill Pascrell Jr died at the age of 87 after losing a battle with a respiratory illness.
 The following statement that Mr. Sarlo put out following the death was, "We have lost one of our strongest, most impassioned leaders – and one of my best friends in public service.
 Bill Pascrell represented my hometown of Wood-Ridge and southern Bergen County in Congress, fighting for the needs of our communities and all our residents.
 I will always value the memory of Congressman Pascrell swearing me in when I first took the oath of office as Mayor of Wood-Ridge in 2000.
 Bill and I proudly shared our Italian-American heritage, and we both recognized the strength of diversity in New Jersey and our country.
 He made a lasting impact in a life of service.
 My sympathies to his wife Elsie, their sons, and the Pascrell family in this time of loss."

 On November 25, 2024 Governor Phil Murphy signed Mr. Sarlo's sponsored bill S-3608, that allows for the continuation of an expansion in operations that proved successful during the COVID-19 pandemic in the United States.
 This passed with unanimous bipartisanship in both The New Jersey Assembly and The New Jersey State Senate.
 Following the signing of the bill Sarlo commented, "The outdoor service initiated during the pandemic proved to be a real success for restaurants and the communities they serve.
 It was good for the economy, beneficial for downtown business districts and very popular with patrons and residents.
 It put people to work, generated economic activity and brought new life to local communities.
 It is a success story that is well worth continuing."

 In January 2025, Sarlo referred to transgender women as "men" and voiced support for banning transgender women from women's sports.

+On July 30th 2026, Sarlo put a statement regarding the tragedy at Passaic River that claimed the life of a 10-year old Boy “My sincere condolences are with the families, friends, and communities affected by this tragedy along the Passaic River.
+We mourn the heartbreaking loss of a brave young boy whose selfless actions helped save his sister’s life.
+No family should ever have to endure such an unimaginable heartbreak.
+As the search continues, we pray for the safe return of the young girl who remains missing and for strength and comfort for everyone impacted.

+“I am deeply grateful to our state and local first responders, including the firefighters, police officers, Bergen and Passaic County OEM, New Jersey State Police, and every volunteer working tirelessly through difficult conditions in their search efforts.
+Their courage, professionalism, and unwavering commitment to serving others and getting answers for the families represent the very best of New Jersey public service.”